Meira-JH/strapi-poc/README.md

 docker compose up -d
 ```

 After that, run the Strapi application.
-For that, open a terminal at the strapi-app folder and run
+Open a terminal at the strapi-app folder and run

 ```
 yarn dev